govindap/CarND-Vehicle-Detection/writeup_report.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The pipeline is not very accurate in vehicle detection because of the classifier technique used, deep learning will improve the accuracy significantly better.
 I spent lot of time finding the right feature combination for the best SVC classification accuracy.
 It's not very robust to positive identification when the car is visible partially or when there are trees, shadows or visibility issues along the way.'
 It can be made more robust by trying different classifiers and improving the accuracy on the test set.
+Finding the right threshold to improve detection and filter out noise took lot of iterations.